Skip to main content

 Think of HIPAA as the guardian of your health information’s privacy.
 Its primary function in this arena is to set the rules for how your “Protected Health Information” (PHI), when collected as part of a group health plan, can be used and disclosed.

-It ensures that the sensitive data from a or a biometric screening does not become a tool for discrimination in determining your eligibility for benefits or the cost of your premiums.
+It ensures that the sensitive data from a health risk assessment or a biometric screening does not become a tool for discrimination in determining your eligibility for benefits or the cost of your premiums.
 HIPAA establishes a clear boundary, dictating that your health status should not be used against you within the confines of your health plan.

 The Core Jurisdictions of Each Law